 Nova Hreod Academy recognises that pupils at school with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.
-Some children with
+Some children with medical conditions maybe disabled and where this is the case, our school will comply with its duties under the Equality Act 2010.

-Some pupils may also have special educational and disability needs (SEND) and may have a statement or Education, Health and Care Plan (EHCP) which brings together health and social care needs, as well as their special educational provision.
+Some pupils may also have special educational and disability needs (SEND) and may have a statement or Education, Health, and Care Plan (EHCP) which brings together health and social care needs, as well as their special educational provision.
 In these cases, the SEND Code of Practice (2014) is followed.

-- For children with SEND who have a statement or Education, Health and Care Plan (EHCP), SENCo will be fully involved with supporting children with medical needs.
-The SENCo will ensure guidance in the SEND Code of Practice 2014 is followed. - The SENCo will liaise with parents, staff, health professionals and the child to ensure that an individual plan is in place and is a working document which is updated as necessary and reviewed on an annual basis. - The SENCo will keep an up to date medical needs register which is shared with all staff at regular intervals.
+- For children with SEND who have a statement or Education, Health, and Care Plan (EHCP), SENCo will be fully involved with supporting children with medical needs.
+The SENCo will ensure guidance in the SEND Code of Practice 2014 is followed. - The SENCo/Deputy SENCo will liaise with parents, staff, health professionals and the child to ensure that an individual plan is in place and is a working document which is updated as necessary and reviewed on an annual basis. - The SENCo will keep an up-to-date medical needs register which is shared with all staff at regular intervals.
 They will immediately share any new needs to all staff. - The SENCo will ensure that all staff are familiar with children who are on the medical needs register and know where to find the relevant medication. - The SENCo will advise teachers to ensure that all medication is kept in the appropriate place